ricay/Traveller-matching-system/README.md

 6. After create an account, user can see themselves on the right of navigation bar.
 Click “user icon” to see user profile.

 7. In profile, click “edit profile”.
-User can edit information in “About me ” and “Footprints”.
+User can edit information in “About me ” and “Footprints”. click "plan 1" under "My plan" can see the plan created just now.

 For Admin:
 0. Open index.html, click “admin login”.